avanishd-3/rl-models/README.md

 - uses preprocessing to combine 4 frames into a grayscale stack
 - uses dynamic rewards normalization based on a moving average to stabilize training

-The 4th model uses a PPO implementation from [stable-baselines3]([url](https://github.com/DLR-RM/stable-baselines3)), which contains PyTorch implementations of various RL algorithms
+The 4th model uses a PPO implementation from [stable-baselines3]([url](https://github.com/DLR-RM/stable-baselines3)), which contains PyTorch implementations of various RL algorithms.

 The 5th model uses a SAC implementation from [stable-baselines3]([url](https://github.com/DLR-RM/stable-baselines3)).